Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 FENSA Certificates Explained: Do You Need One to Sell Your House?

 At KJM Group, we believe in total transparency.
-We have been a FENSA Registered Company since the scheme began in 2002.
-Here is your complete guide to why that certificate matters—and exactly when you need one.
+We have been a FENSA Registered Company since the scheme began.
+Here is your complete, jargon-free guide to why that certificate matters—and exactly when you need one.

 Table of Contents